 Driving revenue requires collaboration and integration across the business.
-But this is often a challenge for organizations, particularly those with separate sales, marketing, and services teams.
+For many organizations, however, this is a challenge, particularly those with separate sales, marketing, and services teams.
 Revenue operations is one of the most important roles dedicated to tackling that challenge.

 The business case for RevOps has never been stronger.
-Gartner predicted that by 2026, 75% of the highest-growth companies will deploy a RevOps model.
-Forrester research shows that companies aligning people, processes, and technology across revenue teams achieve 36% more revenue growth and up to 28% more profitability compared to siloed organizations.
+Gartner predicted that by 2026, 75 percent of the highest-growth companies will deploy a RevOps model.
+Forrester research shows that companies aligning people, processes, and technology across revenue teams achieve 36 percent more revenue growth and up to 28 percent more profitability compared to siloed organizations.
 The question is no longer whether to implement RevOps, but how to do it effectively.

 With the right approach, RevOps can help tear down departmental silos, ensure all information, insights, and trends align with the company’s broader goals and strategy, and, ultimately, maximize revenue.
 Let’s take a deep dive into RevOps, including its key functions, benefits, metrics, and how to get started with a successful team implementation.